-As one of the fastest growing cities in the U.S., Charlotte is particularly vulnerable to the impacts that growth and development can have on the natural environment.
+Charlotte is the center of one of the fastest growing regions in the country.
+While growth contributes to our economic vitality, it also presents challenges for achieving and maintaining a healthy environment and a sustainable regional economy.
 This chapter of the GDP is intended to provide direction to help accommodate growth and change without undermining the environmental systems on which we depend, including the quality of our air, water and land.

-Purpose of the Environmental GDP: Minimize negative environmental impacts of land use and land development.
+► Purpose of the Environmental GDP: Minimize negative environmental impacts of land use and land development.